ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/install/upgrade-to-edge-stack.md

 ## 5. Update and restart

-Apply the new CRDs, resources and restart the $AESproductName$ pod for changes to take effect:
+Apply the new CRDs, resources and restart the Emissary pod for changes to take effect:

 ```
 kubectl apply -n <namespace> -f https://app.getambassador.io/yaml/edge-stack/$version$/aes-crds.yaml && \